Che'Nelle

-Cheryline Ernestine Lim (born 10 March 1982), known by her stage name Che'Nelle, is an Australian singer-songwriter signed to Universal Music Japan.
+Cheryline Ernestine Lim, known by her stage name Che'Nelle, is an Australian singer-songwriter.
+She gained popularity in Japan with the release of her debut studio album, Things Happen for a Reason (2007).

 Early life

-Cheryline Ernestine Lim was born on 10 March 1982, to a Chinese father, and a mother of Indian and Dutch heritage.
+Cheryline Ernestine Lim was born to a Chinese father, and a mother of Indian and Dutch heritage.
 Born in Kota Kinabalu, Sabah, Malaysia, Lim and her family moved to Perth, Australia when she was 10 years old.
 As a child she gained the attention of her father after singing in his karaoke lounge, seeing her talent.
 She later started writing and producing her own music in her home studio.
 Sir Charles Dixon discovered her talents, after she uploaded some of her music onto Myspace.
 Dixon took her material to Virgin Records and Virgin flew Che'nelle to New York City at the end of 2005 to meet with representatives from the label.
 The chairman of the label and longtime music business baron, Jason Flom, signed her immediately.
 Within two days, she had completed the deal and was marketed as a world-class artist.

 Che'nelle worked as a promotions assistant before moving to New York in January after signing a six-album deal with Virgin Records America.
 In Australia, she is represented by EMI.

+Career

-2006–08: Things Happen for a Reason
+2006–2008: Things Happen for a Reason

 She performed as the opening act on American rapper Kanye West's Australian tour in March 2006.

 Her debut album Things Happen for a Reason was released on 25 September 2007 in Japan and 29 October 2007 in Australia.

 The first single from this album was "I Fell in Love with the DJ" featuring reggae artist Cham.
 The song was also produced in Bahasa Malaysia with the title of "DJ yang Ku Puja".

 She also co-wrote American singer and former Pussycat Dolls member Carmit Bachar's song "Fierce", Australian singer Ricki-Lee Coulter's debut single "Hell No!" and English singer Leona Lewis's song "Can't Breathe".